micmejia/bible-dump/AMPC/Philippians/Phil 2.md

-But stripped Himself [of all privileges and [^e]rightful dignity], so as to assume the guise of a servant (slave), in that He became like men _and_ was born a human being.
+But stripped Himself [of all privileges and rightful dignity], so as to assume the guise of a servant (slave), in that He became like men _and_ was born a human being.